chen-ye/dr-eds/README.md

 - `Dealer` - `3`
 - `OE Factory` - `4`

-While there passwords are unknow they are validated with app connecting to WT server (`121.196.97.253`), communication is not encrypted and don't even use TLS.
+While these passwords are unknow they are validated against WT server (`121.196.97.253`).
+Communication is not encrypted and don't even use TLS.
 This open atack vector with using a simple MITM proxy.

 ## How to elevate account permissions